Case Study · Indigenous Records Research

 Original register + Cadieux transcription, C-2895 Image 625, p.
 160. Priest: Malard.
 Father: Simon Na8ak8eskam.
 Godfather: Joseph Kakigik8ang.
 Godmother: Agathe Ita8abik8e (reciprocal sponsor — see 1786).
 Parental ID

 A different name entirely — shorter root, no Abita- prefix.
 Pouliot-Thisdale notes this name at p.
 148 as a variant system for the same woman.
-Documented in two records separated by eighteen years, both identifying her as a mother.
+Documented in three records — 1787, 1805, and 1824 — all identifying her as mother or as herself, the last being her burial.

 1787 · Mother of Marie Jeanne — Transcription Discrepancy